 Francis Mallmann insists on cooking with nothing but fire – using a wood oven rather than electric or propane grills.
 As cooking with fire is an incredibly slow process, this limitation might seem like an unnecessary delay.
 But Mallmann’s patience gives the food a uniquely tender and smoky taste.

 In the 1930s, when America was recovering from the Great Depression and facing the prospect of joining a World War, President Roosevelt created an unconventional communication method.
 Rather than making big speeches, he used weekly radio broadcasts known as ‘Fireside Chats’, where he explained his policies to ordinary people in their language – using simple words and concrete examples.
-80% of the words used were in the thousand most commonly used words in the English language.
+80% of the words were in the thousand most commonly used words in the English language.